axilmar/ALX/README.md

 <h1>Compiling</h1>

-Compiling is done on Visual Studio 2012 with the November 2012 CTP compiler.
+Compiling is done on Visual Studio 2012 with the November 2012 CTP compiler and mingw32/gcc 4.7.1.